Use of Brown Logo

-Use of the Warren Alpert Medical School name and/or logo is restricted to those CME activities and conferences that are directly or jointly sponsored by the medical schools Office of Continuing Medical Education.
-Activities sponsored by the affiliated hospitals CME programs may not use the medical school name or logo or in any other way imply that the medical school is responsible for the educational content of the activity.
-Faculty who wish to use the medical schools name or logo should contact the Office of CME at the earliest stage of the planning process for assistance with compliance with this policy as well as national accreditation policies and standards.
+Use of the Warren Alpert Medical School name and/or logo is restricted to those CME activities and conferences that are directly or jointly sponsored by the medical school's Office of Continuing Medical Education.
+Activities sponsored by affiliated hospital CME programs may not use the medical school name or logo or in any other way imply that the medical school is the sponsor or responsible for the educational content of the activity.
+Faculty who wish to use the medical school's name or logo should contact the Brown CME Office at the earliest stage of the planning process for assistance with compliance with this policy as well as national accreditation policies and standards.

 The Accreditation Council for Continuing Medical Education (ACCME) defines "relevant financial relationships" as financial relationships in any amount occurring within the past 12 months that may create a conflict of interest.
 The ACCME considers financial relationships to create actual conflicts of interest in CME when individuals have both a financial relationship with a commercial interest and the opportunity to affect the content of CME about the products or services of that commercial interest.